LabTranslationalArchitectomics/expressyouRcell/README.md

 ![alt text](https://github.com/gittina/expressyouRcell/blob/master/vignettes/readme_img1.png?raw=true)

+If your data have not been previously organized into distinct classes of genes, expressyouRcell can perform this step for you.
+To do so, you have to provide the tool with some additional parameters, such as the cutoff values for the identification of significant differentially expressed genes:
+* ```thr``` to specify the cutoff value to be applied on the ```col_name``` column,
+* ```pval_col``` to specify the column containing the statistical significance values,
+* ```pval_thr``` to specify the cutoff value  to be applied on the ```pval_col``` column.

 #### 2) Classify genes into separate groups and merge all the results into a single plot
-If you prefer to obtain a single plot without without any discrimination of genes, the ```group_by``` parameter must be set to null.
+If you do not want to discriminate genes by defined categories, you can set the ```group_by``` parameter to null.
 This is also the default value.
-In this case, no grouping by classification value is performed, and values of genes mapped to each subcellular localization are averaged regardless their classification.
+In this case, no grouping by classification value is performed, and values of genes mapped to each subcellular localization are averaged regardless their classification and plotted together on the cellular pictograms.
+However, to avoid poorly informative pictograms, it is recommended to include only differentially expressed genes with the ```grouping_vars```, in particular when the logFC values are used for defining the color shade of the cellular regions.

+The following lines will then output the cellular pictograms in the picture below.

 ```
 example_list_output_together <- color_cell(timepoint_list = example_list,